Strategic Marketing Planning Process

 It’s simple: you and your marketing team need to create your marketing materials so you are fully prepared to execute a campaign that makes the most of your marketing plan and all the strategizing you’ve already done.

 Let’s walk through the assets you need for every major marketing mix avenue:

 Television and Radio

-TV and radio advertising options include:
+TV and radio advertising options for your future marketing plan include:

 - Cable (TV) / Satellite (Radio)

 Creating a great ad that ticks all the boxes for your specific marketing plan comes down to a few key things.

 - Make sure your brand is conveyed clearly and creatively.

 - Tell a story but remember to keep it simple!